The 4 Stages of IT Evolution

 IT providers also sold most of their equipment in three, five-year refresh cycles with 40% product resell markups and large blocks of project hours.

-In 2009, the CFO of a 50-person insurance brokerage wouldn’t laugh in your face if you showed her a $30,000 project quote for a Microsoft Exchange Upgrade.
+In 2009, the CFO of a 50-person insurance brokerage wouldn’t laugh if you showed her a $30,000 project quote for a Microsoft Exchange Upgrade.

 Internet Innovations